 4) Cell phone.
 This isn't so you can order takeout in the wilderness.
 This is just in case you get lost.
 Through a process of "pinging," carriers can detect which radio tower last received a signal from your phone.
 This is a common strategy used by emergency workers, and can help you out even if your hike takes you into a place without coverage (now you're roughing it!).

 5) Water bottle.
-It’s generally not a good idea to drink from a stream or a nearby pond unless absolutely necessary for survival.
+It's generally not a good idea to drink from a stream or a nearby pond unless absolutely necessary for survival.
 Instead, make sure you fill up one - or a few - water bottles ahead of time.
 If you know you'll be gone for a full day and can't pack a lot of water, consider bringing along a good water filter as well.
+We can recommend the SportMixer to meet your needs.

 6) Flashlight/Lantern.
 Either option is fine.
 Just make sure you have enough battery power and/or lighter fluid to last the whole trip.